Private PTSD Assessment

 PTSD Assessment for Adults (over 18 years old)

-At Dr.Dropin Psychology, we follow recognized professional guidelines for the assessment and diagnosis of post-traumatic stress disorder (PTSD) and complex PTSD (C-PTSD).
-The assessment is conducted in collaboration with psychologists, specialist psychologists, and psychiatrists at Dr.Dropin Psychology.
+At Dr.Dropin Psychology, we follow established professional guidelines for the assessment and diagnosis of post-traumatic stress disorder (PTSD) and complex PTSD (C-PTSD).
+The assessment has been developed in collaboration with experienced psychologists, specialist psychologists, and psychiatrists at Dr.Dropin Psychology.

-We use validated assessment tools and always review findings with a specialist before a diagnosis is made.
-Please note that completing an assessment does not automatically result in a PTSD diagnosis – the assessment provides a thorough and comprehensive clinical evaluation regardless of the outcome.
+We use validated assessment tools, and all evaluations are discussed with a specialist before a diagnosis is made.
+It is important to understand that completing an assessment does not necessarily result in a PTSD diagnosis.
+However, you will still receive a thorough and comprehensive clinical evaluation, along with an increased understanding of your own situation, regardless of the outcome.

 Price and scope for PTSD assessment

-A PTSD assessment is a structured process that includes clinical interviews, standardized assessment tools, and consultation with a specialist.
-The assessment is tailored for adults over 18.
+A PTSD assessment is a process that includes clinical interviews, standardized assessment tools, and consultation with a specialist.
+The assessment is designed for adults over 18 years of age.

 Price listHow PTSD Assessment Works at Dr.Dropin